KevinShehan/sipsathara/README.md

 Steps:

 1) Create a folder named "backend".
-2) Open the folder thruogh VSCode
+2) Open the folder in VSCode
 3) Run the following code in the terminal